stredger/csnr-dmod/README.md

 Deployment Template
 -------------------
+1. Go to csnr-dmod-dev project
-- `oc project csnr-dmod-dev`
+`oc project csnr-dmod-dev`

-- Allow the dev project to access the tools project `oc policy add-role-to-user system:image-puller system:serviceaccount:csnr-dmod-dev:default -n csnr-dmod-tools`
+2. Allow the dev project to access the tools project `oc policy add-role-to-user system:image-puller system:serviceaccount:csnr-dmod-dev:default -n csnr-dmod-tools`

+3. There are 2 templates available(choose one that is applicable):
-- Process and create the Deployment Template
+	- dmod-deployment-template.json (this templates creates both the deployment of ExampleMeanApp and the DocumentServices)
-- `oc process -f dmod-deployment-template.json | oc create -f -`
+		- To execute `oc process -f dmod-deployment-template.json | oc create -f -`
+	- document-microservice-template.json (this templates creates the deployment of the DocumentServices, this is useful for other projects that may reuse document service)
+		- To execute `oc process -f document-microservice-template.json | oc create -f -`

 ### Getting Help or Reporting an Issue